jamal-rahimzadegan/jamal-rahimzadegan/README.md

-Frontend Developer with 7+ years of experience, in JavaScript, React.JS, Next.JS, and React-Native are the leading techs that I'm using.
+Frontend Developer with 7+ years of experience in JavaScript, React.JS, Next.JS, and React-Native are my leading techs.
-I have experience coaching and helping junior devs, 0-100 project development, and also architecture is my fav :)
+I have experience coaching and helping junior devs, 0 to 100% project development, and also architecture is my fav :)